nikpapou/personal_info/README.md

-- 👋 Hi, I’m @nikpapou
+- 👋 Hi, I’m @nikpapou - a Sr. Sales Consultant
-- 👀 I’m interested in Data Analysis, Sales and Customer Service
+- 👀 I’m interested in Sales, Customer Service and Data Analysis
-- 🌱 I’m currently learning Python, MySQL, Tableau and PowerBi
+- 🌱 I’m currently learning PowerBi, Python, MySQL and Tableau
 - 💞️ I’m looking to collaborate on data projects that involve cleaning, analyzing, and visualizing data, especially in areas like health and economics
 - 📫 How to reach me: [nikpapou@hotmail.com] / (https://www.linkedin.com/in/nikolaos-papountzas/)
 - 😄 Pronouns: He/Him